Pablo Zabaleta: West Ham United

 On 26 May 2017, Zabaleta signed for Premier League club West Ham United on a free transfer, agreeing to a two-year contract.
-He was given number five as his squad number.
+He was given number five as his squad number, the same number he wore for City.

 On 22 May 2018, Manuel Pellegrini was confirmed as manager of West Ham United, reuniting him with his former manager at Manchester City.

 In May 2019, Zabaleta extended his contract with West Ham Until the summer of 2020.
 On 5 January 2020, Zabaleta scored his only goal for West Ham, in a 2–0 win against Gillingham in the FA Cup third round.
 On 10 January 2020, in a match against Sheffield United, Zabaleta became the first Argentine, and only the third South American, to record 300 Premier League appearances.
 In June 2020, West Ham confirmed his departure from the club at the end of the month.
 Zabaleta played 80 times for West Ham over three seasons, scoring one goal.